10. JESUS DID NOT SEEK HIS OWN GLORY OR KINGDOM

 STUDY TIP: See this link for more about messianic prophecy.

 Because these were huge revolutionary tasks that could only be accomplished by a strong king, and because Jews always had problems with powerful external enemies, Jews interpreted prophecy in terms of a strong political and military leader.
-So, when Jesus appeared and started doing miracles and gaining followers, many Jews thought Jesus was the messia and wanted to make him their king.
+So, when Jesus appeared and started doing miracles and gaining followers, many Jews thought Jesus was the messiah and wanted to make him their king.
 They thought he could be a strong, effective political and religious leader who could successfully wage war with Israel’s enemies and lead the unified nation.

 Jesus understood that Jews’ interpretations of prophecy were totally wrong.
 He knew that all messianic prophecy points to God sending many anointed messiahs (i.e. true prophets, angels, high priests, witnesses and warriors) who would speak God’s message that people should stop listening to false prophets (i.e. religious leaders, Serpents, Devils, Satan, Adversaries, Demons, Evil Spirits, and Anti-Christs) and start listening to God’s spoken voice.